SparkPost/pizza-bot/README.md

 Get into 10 teams of 2-3 (we can only have up to 10 teams because of limitations with the number of bots on our Slack team).

-When you are in groups, pick your team name and create a public Slack channel (not private).
-Invite Avi, Cole, and everyone on the team using the `/invite` command.
+Once you are in groups, pick your team name and create a public Slack channel.
+Invite Avi, Cole, and everyone on your team using the `/invite` command.

 Once you have your team channel set up, DM your team name to Avi or Cole, and one of them will give you a Slack API token.

 ## Set Up The Project

 We will be pair programming during this workshop.
-One person on the team should fork the repo (see below), everyone on the team can clone that copy to their machines and follow the set up steps below.
+One person on the team should fork the repo (see below).
+Everyone else on the team can clone that copy to their machines and follow the setup steps below.

 ### Fork this repo

+You won't be able to make changes to this example repo, so you will need to fork it (make a copy of it).
 Have one person click the "Fork" button in the upper right hand corner of this repo.
-This will give you your own copy of this example repo to work with.
-You won't be able to make changes to this repo, so you will need to fork it.
+This will give you your own copy of this example repo to work with in your Github account.

 You will be using one repo for your team so add everyone on your team as a "collaborator".
 You can do that at `https://github.com/<GHUsername>/pizza-bot/settings/collaboration`.